RS Runtime Security Observability + Control

 1) Runtime visibility

-Stream process, file, and network telemetry across clusters, containers, and Linux hosts in near real time.
+Stream eBPF-based process, file, and network telemetry across clusters, containers, and Linux hosts in near real time.

 2) Correlated detections